bharathan1993/report-studio/README.md

 # Report Studio

-Report Studio is a powerful data querying and reporting application built with React, designed to help users efficiently query and analyze their billing and revenue data.
-This modern web application provides an intuitive interface for writing SQL queries, exploring data schemas, and visualizing results.
+Zuora Report Studio Mockup is built with React & tailwind css for styling.
+This solution proposed is designed to help users efficiently query and analyze their billing and revenue data.
+Report Studio provides an intuitive interface for writing SQL queries, exploring data schemas, and visualizing results.

 ## Features